Crowl3y/excel-js-filenames/README.md

 ## Getting Started

-Clone repo to your machine
+Clone/download repo to your machine

 NPM install (only installs exceljs so you could just do that if you want)